Activity

 NB Curricular Connections

-Subject: Post Intensive French grade 7
+Middle level Post Intensive French (example)

 • Oral communication: – Big Idea: Speak, Listen, Communicate, Interact – Skill Descriptor: Ask for and provide information in social and school settings with some accuracy.